abelbryo/dotfiles/README.md

-# The Ultimate vimrc by Amix (https://github.com/amix/vimrc)
+# The Ultimate vimrc by Amix
+The original repo is (https://github.com/amix/vimrc).

+This is just a personal backup copy.

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.